vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/02_MR_BLUNT.md

 his head.

-Such an "unmethodical " and rebellious child was never likely to be popular with the teachers, who on oc- casions took complaints to his father.
+Such an "unmethodical " and rebellious child was never likely to be popular with the teachers, who on oc###casions took complaints to his father.
 Bal cared little for their good opinion and less for their " time-honoured '* methods.
 His father was intensely proud of him and presaged for him a great career.
 The promising son of